Insights

 Black Communities

 Black communities, particularly in the South, exhibit stark disparities in civic health due to centuries of systemic racism and disenfranchisement.
-The Index highlights these regions, showing how historical marginalization continues to affect civic engagement and access to essential services.
+The Index highlights how these regions consistently score lower, showing how historical marginalization continues to affect civic engagement and access to essential services.
 Voting rights and civic participation remain critical issues, as these communities face ongoing barriers to full civic involvement.

 Hispanic/Latino Communities

 Hispanic and Latino communities, especially in the Southwest, face significant challenges in civic health, often exacerbated by language barriers and immigration status.
-The Index maps reveal these communities’ struggles with lower access to information and civic participation, calling for inclusive and culturally competent solutions.
+The Index maps reveal these communities’ struggles with lower access to basics such as employment, housing and food as well as information and civic participation, calling for inclusive and culturally competent solutions.
 Factors such as the percentage of families who speak languages other than English at home and access to broadband are crucial indicators in understanding these disparities.

 Native American Communities